NEXT UP ON this.

-Dr Anu Ruusunen, Health Postdoctoral Research Fellow at Deakin’s School of Medicine, and Deakin PhD candidate, Meghan Hockey, explain that although chronic stress is often associated with a greater preference for foods that are high in sugar and fat, it’s common to experience a decrease in your desire to eat ordinary meals when you’re stressed.
+Dr Anu Ruusunen, Clinical Senior Lecturer at Deakin’s School of Medicine, and Deakin PhD candidate, Meghan Hockey, explain that although chronic stress is often associated with a greater preference for foods that are high in sugar and fat, it’s common to experience a decrease in your desire to eat ordinary meals when you’re stressed.

 ‘Food reward and emotional eating also increases during stress,’ say Dr Ruusunen and Hockey.
 ‘As many as 35% to 60% of people report eating more total calories when they experience stress,’ filling up on pizza and soft drinks instead of fish and vegetables.

 In the short-term, this comfort food is associated with decreased perceived stress and improved mood.
 ‘In the long-term,’ they say, ‘healthier dietary patterns are known to be associated with better mood.’
 Plus, ‘we know that a healthy diet may play an important role in our stress-regulation system.’

 Their advice?
 A diet high in veggies, fruit, fish and healthy oils like nuts.

 No amount of good food, healthy movement, or positive thinking will change the fact that you just don’t know what the future looks like.
 Professor Michael Leiter from Deakin’s School of Psychology, says this anticipation can drive intense anxiety.
 Luckily, he also has some tips for managing each of the contributing factors.